HEALTHCARE SECURITY FORUM: A HIMSS EVENT

 In this opening state-of-the-industry discussion, our panel of seasoned healthcare security veterans survey the threat landscape and explain what they are doing to counter hackers.
 They’ll also discuss their top initiatives for the coming year.

-In this session, Healthcare IT News Editor-in-Chief Tom Sullivan sits down with Darren Lacey, CISO of Johns Hopkins University and Johns Hopkins Medicine, and discusses Lacey’s top 3 priorities for the coming year, which are: Pentesting, end-point security, and vendor management.
+In this session, Healthcare IT News Editor-in-Chief Tom Sullivan sits down with Dan Bowden, CISO of Sentara Health, and discusses three key areas of importance: Pentesting, end-point security, and vendor management.